moment/luxon/docs/formatting.md

 ## Macro tokens

-Some of the formats are "macros" meaning they correspond to multiple components.
-These use the native Intl API and will order its constituent parts in a locale-friendly way.
+Some of the formats are "macros", meaning they correspond to multiple components.
+These use the native Intl API and will order their constituent parts in a locale-friendly way.

 ```js
 DateTime.fromISO('2014-08-06T13:07:04.054').toFormat('ff') //=> 'Aug 6, 2014, 1:07 PM'